-Our Board of Directors and a majority of our stockholders approved our 2006 Stock Incentive Plan on December 14, 2006.
-Our stockholders approved an amendment to the plan on June 17, 2012 and subsequently on November 10, 2014.
-Of the 13,841,655 shares originally reserved for issuance under the plan, as amended, as of December 31, 2015, there are outstanding options and unvested restricted stock covering 7,085,510 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
-As of December 31, 2015, options to acquire 760.844 shares of common stock remain available for grant under the amended 2006 Stock Incentive Plan.
+Our Board of Directors and our stockholders approved our 2006 Stock Incentive Plan on December 14, 2006.
+Our stockholders have approved amendments to the plan on June 17, 2012, November 10, 2014 and May 13, 2018.
+Of the 23,841,655 shares reserved for issuance under the plan, as amended, as of December 31, 2018, there are outstanding options to purchase 10,150,675 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
+As of December 31, 2018, options to acquire 7,303,119 shares of common stock remain available for grant under the amended 2006 Stock Incentive Plan.

 Our amended 2006 Stock Incentive Plan provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
 Stock options granted under the amended 2006 Stock Incentive Plan may be either incentive stock options under the provisions of Section 422 of the Internal Revenue Code, or non-qualified stock options.
 Incentive stock options may be granted only to employees.
 Awards other than incentive stock options may be granted to employees, directors and consultants.
+Shares issued in connection with awards other than options or stock appreciation rights shall count as one and one-half (1.5) shares for each share issued for purposes of the number of shares authorized for issuance under the plan.

-The amended 2006 Stock Incentive Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto) (the "tax ordinance") and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the tax ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the tax ordinance.
-For this purpose, "employee" refers only to employees, office holders and directors of our company or a related entity excluding those who are considered "Controlling Stockholders" pursuant to, or otherwise excluded by, the tax ordinance.
-In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the amended 2006 stock incentive plan may be afforded certain tax benefits in Israel as described below.
+The amended 2006 Stock Incentive Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto), or the Tax Ordinance, and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the Tax Ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the Tax Ordinance.
+For this purpose, "employee" refers only to employees, office holders and directors of our Company or a related entity excluding those who are considered "Controlling Stockholders" pursuant to, or otherwise excluded by, the Tax Ordinance.
+In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the amended 2006 Stock Incentive Plan may be afforded certain tax benefits in Israel as described below.

-Our Board of Directors or the Compensation Committee, referred to as the "plan administrator," will administer our amended 2006 stock incentive plan, including selecting the grantees, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award, and determining the vesting and exercise periods of each award.
+Our Board of Directors or the Compensation Committee, referred to as the "plan administrator," will administer our amended 2006 Stock Incentive Plan, including selecting the grantees, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award, and determining the vesting and exercise periods of each award.